KULL-Centre/ProteinUnfolding2D/README.md

 - Remember to use the 'processed' output from the NanoTemper and to put denaturant concentrations in the spreadsheet
 - The first part of the notebook selects the sample and temperature range to use.
 Start by selecting all and look at the plots to identify outliers
 - Some of the initial parameters are guessed, e.g. the heat capasity is guessed from the number of amino acids
-- If the fit fails, try to obtain better initial parameters or remove outliers at extreem temperatures or samples with large pipetting errors or precipitation
+- If the fit fails, try to obtain better initial parameters or remove outliers at extreem temperatures or samples that look wird.
+To improve the initial parameters, try to scan dH, comment out guessing of heat capacity and m-value or comment-in the code that plots the initial base-plane parameters (baselines in temperatuer and denaturent)

 ### Examples